-Each year, tens of thousands of people visit waterways and parks near Idaho Power dams.
-We think the more you know about dams, the safer you’ll be.
-Let’s look at the basic parts of most hydroelectric dams.
+Each year, tens of thousands of people visit waterways and parks near Idaho Power dams, and the more you know about dams, the safer you’ll be.
+Here are the basic parts of most hydroelectric dams.

 Each of these areas can be dangerous, especially the inlets for the penstocks and the tailrace.
-Be safe in the water by knowing these boating safety guidelines.
+Follow these guidelines when near a dam:

-Keep away from the dam’s tailrace, too.
+- Keep away from the dam’s tailrace.
 The water in this area could be calm if a generator is not working but may become turbulent if the generator suddenly comes back on-line.

-- Keep alert when downstream of a dam.
-Be prepared to leave the water quickly.
+- Keep alert when near a dam and be prepared to leave the water quickly.

 - If caught in rising water, stay calm and move diagonally across the current until you reach safety.